yamt/lad2024/README.md

 ## History

-The original version of this game was written in x86 assembler for the NEC PC-9800 series. (in 1994)
+In 1994, I've written the original version of this game.
+It was in x86 assembler for the NEC PC-9800 series.

-This is a port to the [WASM-4] fantasy console.
+In 2024, I found it in one of my MO disks and ported it to the [WASM-4] fantasy console.

+## Messages to myself in 1994

+* Please write comments.

+* Please document your domain-specific compression format for the stage data.